sorskoot/VSCode/vscode-intro.md

 _An introduction to VSCode_

 note: Clearly explain goal of presentation
-note: Enable `Screencast mode` To show shortcuts
+Enable `Screencast mode` To show shortcuts,
-note: Explain agenda
+Explain agenda,
-note: Only top slides + demo, others as backup
+Only top slides + demo, others as backup

 ---